 The NYSE American corporate governance listing standards provide that the Company, as a smaller reporting company, may have a board of directors consisting of at least fifty percent (50%) independent directors.
 Our Board of Directors reviews the relationships that each director has with us and other parties.
 Only those directors who do not have any of the categorical relationships that preclude them from being independent within the independence requirements of the NYSE American corporate governance listing standards and who the Board of Directors affirmatively determines have no relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director are considered to be independent directors.
 The Board of Directors reviews a number of factors to evaluate the independence of each of its members.
-These factors include its members' current and historic relationships with us and our subsidiaries: their relationships with management and other directors; the relationships their current and former employers have with us and our subsidiaries; and the relationships between us and other companies of which our Board members are directors or executive officers.
-The Board of Directors reviewed the various factors described above in April 2021, including an evaluation of the holdings of Fundamental Global, one of our most significant stockholders, and Mr. Cerminara's positions as its Chief Executive Officer, Co-Founder and Partner, as well as Mr. Struble's role as consultant to Fundamental Global Management, LLC, and our investment in FG Financial Group, Inc. (Nasdaq: FGF), through our investment in FGI 1347 Holdings, LP, a consolidated variable interest entity of which we are the sole limited partner.
+These factors include its members' current and historic relationships with us and our subsidiaries; their relationships with management and other directors; the relationships their current and former employers have with us and our subsidiaries; and the relationships between us and other companies of which our Board members are directors or executive officers.
+The Board of Directors reviewed the various factors described above in April 2021, including an evaluation of the holdings of FG, one of our most significant stockholders, and Mr. Cerminara's positions as its Chief Executive Officer, Co-Founder and Partner, and our investment in FG Financial Group, Inc. (Nasdaq: FGF), through our investment in FGI 1347 Holdings, LP, a consolidated variable interest entity of which we are the sole limited partner.
 Pursuant to such evaluation, the Board of Directors determined that Messrs.
-Dill, Lanktree, and General Payne were "independent" directors within the independence requirements of the NYSE American corporate governance listing standards and all applicable rules and regulations of the SEC.
-All Board committee members during 2020 were, and all current Board committee members are, independent for the purpose of the committees on which they served or serve.
+Dill, Jackson, Lanktree, General Payne, and Ms. Tenenbaum were "independent" directors within the independence requirements of the NYSE American corporate governance listing standards and all applicable rules and regulations of the SEC.
+All Board committee members during 2021 were, and all current Board committee members are, independent for the purpose of the committees on which they served or serve.